matintynn/matintynn/README.md

 - 👀 I’m interested in UX/UI design and Frontend development
 - 🌱 I’m currently learning React and Redux
 - 💞️ I’m looking for frontend developer job opportunity
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: finish my 30 react projects
 <!-- - 📫 I can be reached at  -->

 ### Connect with me: